layoutBox/FlexLayout/README.md

 **Method:**

 * **`addItem(_: UIView) -> Flex`**
-This methods adds a flex item (UIView) to a flex container.
-Internally the methods adds the UIView has a subviews and enables flexbox.
+This method adds a flex item (UIView) to a flex container.
+Internally the methods adds the UIView has subviews and enables flexbox.

 ###### Usage examples:
 ```swift